GabeScott/standard-works-vault/General Conference/1976 April - Are You Taking Your Priesthood for Granted.md

 In all my experience, brethren, I have never found a time when living the standards of the Church deprived me or retarded me in any way in advancement or recognition.
 Surely no one can feel that he is honoring the priesthood and magnifying his calling while he is breaking the Word of Wisdom.

 Now, regarding chastity.
 Immorality is so common in the world that it is even affecting some of our priesthood holders, which makes me very sad.
-The Lord has told us definitely: “Thou shalt not commit adultery.”
-(Ex.
-20:14.)
+The Lord has told us definitely: “Thou shalt not commit adultery.” ([[Exodus 20.14|Ex.
+20:14]].)

 Paul, in speaking to the Corinthians, said: “Know ye not that the unrighteous shall not inherit the kingdom of God?
-Be not deceived: neither fornicators, nor idolaters, nor adulterers, nor effeminate, nor abusers of themselves with mankind.”
-(1 Cor.
-6:9.)
+Be not deceived: neither fornicators, nor idolaters, nor adulterers, nor effeminate, nor abusers of themselves with mankind.” ([[1 Corinthians 6.9|1 Cor.
+6:9]].)

-Helaman, speaking to his people, warned them in these words: “Yea, even at this time ye are ripening, because of your murders and your fornication and wickedness, for everlasting destruction; yea, and except ye repent it will come unto you soon.”
-(Hel.
-8:26.)
+Helaman, speaking to his people, warned them in these words: “Yea, even at this time ye are ripening, because of your murders and your fornication and wickedness, for everlasting destruction; yea, and except ye repent it will come unto you soon.” ([[Helaman 8.26|Hel.
+8:26]].)

 Wherever we are, associating with boys or girls or young men or young women, it is most important that we remember who we are and act accordingly and never allow ourselves to be led into temptation which will lead us to transgression.
 We are the spirit children of God, holding the priesthood, in which we must honor and magnify our callings.
 The breaking of the law of chastity is most displeasing to the Lord and is most detrimental and debasing.
 It causes heartbreak, remorse of conscience, and deprives one of many opportunities and blessings which the Lord has in store for the faithful, such as filling a mission, attending the temple, being advanced in the priesthood, and holding responsible positions in the Church organizations.